[ Homepage ] [ Introduction ] [ Warning ] [ Ratings ] [ Ethics ] [ Feedback ] [ Updates ]

 After entering the Zion Ponderosa, stay on the main road (do not turn left to the resort) and drive 0.7 miles to signed Cable Mountain, Observation Point road fork (N37° 16' 33", W112° 53' 02").
 Take the right fork and drive 0.7 miles to a tee in the road (N37° 16' 47", W112° 53' 45").
 Turn right, and drive 1.1 miles until road forks around a large ponderosa pine (N37° 17' 43", W112° 53' 49").
 Take the right fork and drive 0.2 miles to a spur road on the left (N37° 17' 51", W112° 54' 00").
 Take the spur road to the left and drive 0.1 miles.
 The road ends at a fence, which is the Zion Park boundary.
 There are no signs at the trailhead (N37° 17' 47", W112° 54' 04").

 Cross the fence at the access point 40 feet south and begin walking west on the well-traveled trail.
 After 20 minutes, you will notice a canyon to the north.
 This is the South Fork of Orderville Canyon, DO NOT drop in here.
-This canyon and Mystery Canyon look very similar from the top.
+This canyon and Mystery Canyon look similar from the top.
 Continue walking for an additional 20 minutes and you will again notice a canyon to the north with a spur trail leading to the edge.
 This is Mystery Canyon.

 Weeping Rock Trail: